robmarkcole/fire-detection-from-images/README.md

 There are a couple of significant challenges & open questions:
 * Gathering or locating a comprehensive, representative and balanced training dataset
 * Handling different viewpoints, different camera manufacturers and settings, and different ambient lighting conditions.
-* Since fires are so bright then can often wash out images and cause other optical disturbances
+* Since fires are so bright they can often wash out images and cause other optical disturbances, or use [water based](https://www.hackster.io/ben-eagan/fire-from-water-9e6ae4) fire simulators
 * Is a single 'super' model preferable, or many more specialised models?
 * Since we expect the model will have limitations, how do we make the model results interpretable?